 Regarding suicide, cultural stigma around mental health support inhibits people from seeking help.
-As suggested by the fact that men comprise over 87 percent of all firearm suicide deaths, toxic masculinity harms men as well as women.27 The provision of better mental health services and other forms of care and community are needed.
+In 2022, men comprised over 68 percent of all firearm suicide deaths, suggesting that toxic masculinity harms men as well as women.22 The provision of better mental health services and other forms of care and community are needed.
 Social isolation is often a factor in suicide.
 As the provision of community is a core function of churches and faith communities, these groups specifically can aid in lowering the numbers of people turning to suicide as an answer.

 Attending to guns in this context of domestic violence and suicide reflects a larger point to be made: that gun violence is a public health issue.
 Seeing gun violence as a public health issue is a major culture change from what stands currently.
 Drunk driving, wearing seatbelts, and smoking tobacco are all examples of "personal" matters that were successfully re-framed and re-approached as public health issues.
-That the Centers for Disease Control and the National Institute of Health are currently prohibited from conducting research on gun violence shows the resistance to the culture change needed to approach gun violence as a public health issue.
-Yet, as the contexts of suicide and domestic violence show, gun violence is desperately in need of legislative as well as cultural changes.
+As the contexts of suicide and domestic violence show, gun violence is desperately in need of legislative as well as cultural changes.
 Holistic transformation is needed, not just of guns but also of the attitudes and cultures of those who wield them.